 Success Arrives when Clinical Insight Informs Technology.

 Clinicians are the best advocates for their own usability requirements.
-They can, for example, insist that screens are configurable for individual patients, while key information is presented consistently throughout the system, Cothron says.
+They can, for example, insist that screens are configurable for individual patients.
+While they consistently present key information throughout the system, Cothron says.
 Electronic dashboards can help nurses track all the requirements of a protocol in a unified view, says Dr. Jacobson, whether the patient is on an IV catheter, a ventilator or a complex regimen of medications.

-Basic patient information such as allergies, fall risk and height and weight should be visible on the nurse’s screen at all times, says Cothron, perhaps on a static banner.
+Basic patient information should be visible on the nurse’s screen at all times.
+Such as allergies, fall risk and height and weight, says Cothron, perhaps on a static banner.

 Screens can also be optimized to meet the specialized needs of nurses, therapists and other clinical professionals.
 “Our respiratory therapists suggested that to streamline their work, we modify the documentation flow sheets so that they could consolidate their entries in one area and not have to skip around,” says Ann Filz, RN, a floor nurse and designated super user at a medical center in Clackamas, Ore.
 “We’re trying to limit the number of clicks that a clinician has to make in a record.”